 Participants of the first Congress of Estonian Writers.
 Photo: Estonian Literary Museum

 As a result of the Congress of Estonian Writers, a draft Writers, Artists and Scientists Support Act was prepared for the Constituent Assembly, which proposed two types of support: scholarships and pensions.
-Scholarships were intended for people that did not hold specific positions, and pensions would have been awarded in the case of old age or prolonged illness.
+Scholarships were intended for people who did not hold specific positions, and pensions would have been awarded in the case of old age or prolonged illness.

 At the III Congress held on 8 October 1921, the establishment of a cultural foundation was demanded more specifically.
 In addition, the preliminary Cultural Endowment Act was drafted, which was rather general and consisted of 5 clauses.

-Based on that Act, the order of the Minister of Economic Affairs “On spirits and vodka sold for personal consumption” entered into force, whereby local governments recovered 2.5% on every permit issued for the sale of half a stoup of spirit and vodka in the favour of the Cultural Endowment.
+Based on that Act, the order of the Minister of Economic Affairs “On spirits and vodka sold for personal consumption” entered into force, whereby local governments recovered 2.5% on every permit issued for the sale of half a stoup of spirit and vodka in the favor of the Cultural Endowment.

 Until the establishment of the Cultural Endowment, grants were awarded by the Arts Department of the Ministry of Education.